maasker/maasker/README.md

 [![MastHead](https://github.com/maasker/maasker/blob/main/Uploads/Matin.png)]()

 I'm a BSc student/developer, passionately delving into artificial intelligence and cyber security.
-I've honed my skills in content creation within the technology sphere, collaborating with diverse companies as a content producer over the past 8 years.
+I've honed my skills in content creation within the technology sphere, collaborating with diverse companies as a content producer over the past eight years.
 Off duty, you'll catch me devising unconventional (and somewhat pointless) programs, purely for the joy of exploration.

 ### I am into
 - Machine Learning